Huda30/Uber/README.md

 There are also challenges that I have addressed using my technical skills, demonstrated by the following challenge:🎯

-- The maximum number of monthly pickups in New York City.
+- The maximum number of monthly Uber pickups in New York City.
-- The hourly rush on weekdays.
+- The Uber hourly rush on weekdays.
-- The locations in NYC with the highest rush during rush hour and the most active vehicles using Folium base-map.
+- The Uber locations in NYC with the highest rush during rush hour and the most active vehicles using Folium base-map.
-- Pair-wise analysis to examine traffic rush on weekdays.
+- Utilized Pair-wise analysis to examine Uber traffic rush on weekdays.
 - Data automation in a defined data function using a styled pivot table.

 ![download (1)](https://github.com/Huda30/Uber/assets/130062839/0dc33649-53c9-4e13-84af-fe1f3f57b7c0)  ![up](https://github.com/Huda30/Uber/assets/130062839/d263296b-ddb6-4866-85b9-adf88900207c)  ![images](https://github.com/Huda30/Uber/assets/130062839/1efb41b5-9a14-4c60-9fec-1df41645d74d)